PurnPum/Sketchy-Crystal/README.md

 - Gift Dratini no longer has moves other than Struggle.

+- Sketch should have the highest priority in the game, higher than protect.
+Also it has 2 PP now.

 ## TODO:

 - Make TM price increase with badges
 - Change enemy trainer teams so that they all use normal moves.
 - Change Potion on the PC to be a Sketch TM
-- Try to make Sketch a priority move.
 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks

 ## See also